REF-2026CURRENT YEARUpdated June 2026

 Whole House Generator Cost 2026 Pricing Reference.

 The current-year benchmark.
 2026 sees moderate continued inflation versus 2025 with steel, copper, and electrician wage growth all contributing roughly 4 to 6 percent to total installed cost.
-The IRA federal credit exclusion remains in effect for gas-fired generators.
+Gas-fired generators earn no federal energy credit, and the Section 25C and 25D clean-energy credits that covered solar and battery lapsed after December 31, 2025.
 Post-storm demand pressure continues in Gulf Coast and California markets.

 SECT-A / BY SIZE